-Colton, a Union Army Captain, spends the years following the Civil War wandering from town to town in the American West, meeting old friends and strangers alike and helping them solve their problems while trying to find himself.
+Colton, a former Union Cavalry captain, spends the years following the Civil War wandering from town to town in the American West, meeting old friends and strangers alike and helping them to solve their problems while trying to find himself.

-The show followed the basic format of other Western shows such as Have Gun Will Travel and Maverick, but added Serling's trademark philosophical qualities in an attempt to make a Western series for mature audiences.
-CBS wasn't happy with show's focus on ideas over action, however, and when ratings failed to elevate the show's status it ended up being cancelled at the end of its first season.
+The show followed the basic format of other Western shows such as Have Gun Will Travel and Maverick, but added Serling's trademark philosophical qualities in an attempt to make a Western series for more mature viewers.
+CBS wasn't happy with the focus on ideas over action, however, and when ratings failed to meet expectations the show ended up being canceled at the end of its lone season.

 - Berserk Button: Hurting or disrespecting the vulnerable (particularly women) is a big one for Colton.

 - Beware the Nice Ones / Tranquil Fury: Colton is rarely seen speaking above a normal pitch, but he does get mad, and lord help you if you find yourself on the receiving end of his anger.

 - Gray-and-Gray Morality: One of the things that distinguished The Loner from the rest of its genre.
 There were good guys and bad guys, but all characters were typically allowed to speak their mind and express their own motivation.

 - Heroic BSoD: Colton suffers one after killing a teenage Confederate soldier is in his backstory.
 The colonel in "One of the Wounded" is nearly catatonic as a result of his own wartime trauma.

 - Instrumental Theme Tune: Composed by Jerry Goldsmith, who also scored the episodes "An Echo of Bugles" and "One of the Wounded".